sunflowerdeath/gnoll/README.md

 `.jpg`
 `.webp`

-## Licence
+## License

-This software is dedicated to public domain, except for the file 'utils/formatWebpackMessage.js' which is copied from the project 'create-react-app' licenced under BSD License.
+This software is dedicated to public domain, except for the file `utils/formatWebpackMessage.js` which is copied from the project 'create-react-app' licenced under BSD License.
-See the LICENCE file.
+See the LICENSE file.